ayush-kumar-1/lovelace/Review of Learning with Noisy Learning.md

 ### Co-Teaching (Han et. al) & Co-Teaching+ (Yu et. al)
 Co-Teaching (COT) [@hanCoteachingRobustTraining2018] builds off of MentorNet [@jiangMentorNetLearningDataDriven2018] and decoupling with an iteration on multi-network learning for noisy labels.
 The goal is for the twin networks to select clean samples based on a pre-trained network.
 This is very similar to ideas found within active learning where after a certain amount of random examples are labeled, certain data are chosen for labeling.
 The two-network approach makes sense so long as the two networks are learning independently.
 The networks receive independent mini-batches of data $b_f, b_g$.
 The two classifiers $f, g$ then pick examples for the other to learn from based on small-loss instances from their respective mini-batches.
 Thus, classifier $f$ is updated with small-loss instance from $b_g$ and classifier $g$ is updated with small-loss instances from $b_f$.
 This exchanging process is the backbone of COT.

+When students write essays or work on assignments alone they may be blind to certain mistakes they repeatedly make.
+For example, my grammar has remained consistently horrendous even as my prose has improved.
+Another student may be blind to other kinds of mistakes.
+When we check each others works both of us become much stronger.
+This is the intuition behind the student-teacher approach.
+The dual networks are better equipped to find different kinds of label noise and correct learning.

+**Test Results**
+CIFAR-10 45% Pair Noise - 75.42%
+CIFAR-10 50% Symmetric Noise - 74.02%

+Co-Teaching+ (COT+)

 ### JoCoR (Wei. et. al)
 ### DivideMix (Li et. al)